confluentinc/cp-demo/docs/index.rst

 Overview
 ========

-The use case is a Kafka event streaming application for real-time edits to real Wikipedia pages.
+The use case is an |ak| event streaming application for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has IRC channels that publish edits happening to real wiki pages (e.g. ``#en.wikipedia``, ``#en.wiktionary``) in real time.
 Using `Kafka Connect <http://docs.confluent.io/current/connect/index.html>`__, a Kafka source connector `kafka-connect-irc <https://github.com/cjmatta/kafka-connect-irc>`__ streams raw messages from these IRC channels, and a custom Kafka Connect transform `kafka-connect-transform-wikiedit <https://github.com/cjmatta/kafka-connect-transform-wikiedit>`__ transforms these messages and then the messages are written to a Kafka cluster.
 This demo uses `ksqlDB <https://www.confluent.io/product/ksql/>`__ and a `Kafka Streams <http://docs.confluent.io/current/streams/index.html>`__ application for data processing.